Georges Saupique: Monument to François Rabelais

-This 1946 Saupique sculpture is in front of the Meudon town hall.
+This 1946 Saupique sculpture is in front of the Hôtel de Ville in Meudon.
 François Rabelais was the parish priest of Meudon from 1551 to 1553.

 Villeneuve-sur-Lot Hôtel de ville

 A good example of Saupique's bust of "Marianne" can be seen here.

 "La bienvenue"

 Saupique's statue of a woman holding flowers can be seen in Barentin.